Apple's new iPad Pro is thin and fast, but the software needs an update

 Get DFW local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC DFW newsletters.

-But, it still runs the same iPad software, and that's starting to feel dated.
-The fully loaded out model I tested costs about $2,499.
+But it still runs the same iPad software, and that's starting to feel dated.
+The fully loaded model I tested costs about $2,499.
 That's before you add the $350 keyboard and $129 Apple Pencil Pro, which will help you get more out of the device.

 It's time Apple makes this more than just an iPad.
 The software, called iPadOS, needs to catch up to the hardware.